ethereum/consensus-specs/specs/core/1_shard-data-chains.md

 **NOTICE**: This document is a work-in-progress for researchers and implementers.
 It reflects recent spec changes and takes precedence over the [Python proof-of-concept implementation](https://github.com/ethereum/beacon_chain).

+At the current stage, development teams are encouraged to treat the "Shard chains and crosslink data" section as reasonably close to the expected final form and worth starting development if they have spare resources, but the "Updates to the beacon chain" section, while fundamentally feature-complete, is still expected to undergo very considerable revision and review.

 ## Table of contents

 <!-- TOC -->